ameli/imate/docs/introduction.rst

 TODO

-TraceInv does not replace many sophisticated computational packages in linear algebra and machine learning.
+imate does not replace many sophisticated computational packages in linear algebra and machine learning.
 Rather, some if its features were implemented on top of other packages.

 ==========
 References